ThomasASmith/Furvela_Entomology/README.md

 # Furvela_Entomology
 Data and code from malaria entomology studies in Furvela, Mozambique

-This folder contains an anonymised version of the data for the various studies:
+This folder contains an anonymised version of the data for the various studies.
+The file 'Code book.txt' contains explanations of the variables and English translations where required.

 Details